ChMacedo/post-install-config/README.md

 3. Equipment Request  <br />
 4. Password Reset  <br />
  <br />
 Post configuration is complete!
-Now you have everything you need to start making some ticktes.
+Now you have everything you need to start making ticktes.

 </p>
 <br />